Last updated: November 18, 2025

 MT4 is a bit more ‘old school’, but it’s a workhorse.
 Installing a custom indicator usually involves adding a file (with a .ex4 or .mq4 extension) to the right folder.

 • Step 1: Download the indicator file.
-Download the indicator file from a reputable source onto your computer.
+Download the indicator file from a reputable source onto the computer.

 • Step 3: Place the file.
 A new window will open.
 Navigate to the MQL4 folder, and then into the Indicator folder.